Chapter 11:

 Sunagoshi

 That night, there was darkness.
-Inês dreamed she was stuck; frozen in place by an unseen force in a void of frigid black.
-She was wearing her regular clothes and she wasn't alone.
-Next to her, and stuck as well, there laid a beautiful woman.
-She was young, with pale skin and inky, almond-shaped eyes.
+Inês dreamed that she was stuck; frozen in place by an unseen force in a void of frigid black.
+She was clad in her everyday clothes and she wasn't alone.
+Next to her and stuck as well, there laid a beautiful woman.
+She was young, with pale skin and inky almond-shaped eyes.
 Inês couldn't move or say a word.
 She was drained of all force.
-All she could do was take note of what little there was around her: under a cover of thin blue frost, there were bolts and machinery; and all around them, a low, metallic hum.
+All she could do was take note of what little there was around her: under a cover of thin blue frost, there were bolts and machinery, and, all around them, a low, metallic hum.
 The hum got louder until it hovered over their heads.
-It was Debuu, flying in a choreographed dance.
-The bug sat between Inês and the woman, and there was a kind of glitch; it faded out and a calico cat stood in its place.
-It was only a second before the chubby insect was back.
-Then, it climbed into the woman's mouth.
+It was a large—much too large—arthropod, the size of a marionette, flying in a choreographed dance.
+The bug sat in between Inês and the woman, and, with a sudden kind of glitch, it faded out in a blue flash, leaving a calico cat to stand in its place; modest in height, and ending in a comely pompon tail.
+Still and purposeful, the cat gazed into Inês' eyes, his gleaming yellow orbs staid.
+It was only a second before the chubby insect was back in another blue flurry.
+Then, it climbed into the mouth of the insensate woman.

 Inês woke up.
-It was dusk, and Lu was laying by her side.
-She let out a sigh.
+It was dusk, and Lu was laying dormant by her side.
+Her forehead damp, she let out an edgy sigh.

 Marcel and Jin's room was just like theirs, except their futon laid closer together.

-“He's still in rough shape, huh?”
-Inês asked.
+“He's still in rough shape, huh?” asked Inês.

 “Same thing.
 She's all pale and small; it worries me.”

-“Look.”
-Inês decided to jump head first into the matter at hand.
-“The reason I came to see you is that I need your help.” she lowered her voice.
+“Look,” said Inês, deciding to jump head first into the matter at hand.
+“The reason I came to see you is that I need your help,” she lowered her voice.
 “I want to go back to the path behind the shrine, just the two of us.
 There are a few things I need to make sure of.”

 “Like what?”